srakesh28/azure-arm-policies/README.md

 <b>How to Apply Tags on RG with Policies</b>

-<b> Step1) Create a file called append-notags.json with below format, this will Add Tags to all resources in RG <\b>
+<b> Step1) Create a file called append-notags.json with below format, this will Add Tags to all resources in RG </b>

 \<see append-notags.json file>